 Here is a picture of my mother, Miggie Mish, sitting on the front steps of 212 Barclay Lane.
 Note the hat, heels and general stylishness.
 From her insouciance, we can deduce that this picture must have been taken before her marriage and the arrival of 3 children in under 3 years.

 Grandmother Mish, whom we called Momee, kept a clear glass jar of candied ginger on a table in the living room.
 Although children were not allowed to eat candy in those days, we could ask for a piece of ginger.
 I wonder if the adults thought it was funny to see desperate children looking around for somewhere to spit out the ginger.

-This recipe comes from the James Beard’s Beard on Bread (1973), one of the cookbooks I would take to a desert island.
-The bread is not as fancy as Fresh Ginger Cake or Stout Ginger Cake, but it’s perfect for a late fall supper.
+This recipe comes from James Beard’s Beard on Bread (1973), one of the cookbooks I would take to a desert island.
+The gingerbread is not as fancy as Fresh Ginger Cake or Stout Ginger Cake, but it’s perfect for a late fall supper.
 If you haven’t developed a taste for candied ginger, you can leave it out.

 1 cup dark molasses